 The Benefits of Strategic Planning

 In a startup’s overall business strategy, strategic planning has many benefits when done correctly.
 Along with raising capital through their overall strategy, it is equally essential for startups to have a PR strategy in place.
 This is because companies that adopt good PR practices can do better at pitching investors, increasing backlinks to their owned media, increasing brand awareness, and setting themselves apart from their competition.

-Let us now look at some benefits that strategic planning can have on a startup’s PR strategy and overall business strategy.
+Let us now look at some benefits that strategic planning can have on a startup’s PR and overall business strategies.

 1) Allows organizations to be proactive rather than reactive

 Having a strategic plan allows startups to foresee their future and plan accordingly.
-They can be more proactive with their efforts rather than reacting to unforeseen situations, anticipate specific scenarios that can be considered unfavourable before they happen, and take the necessary precautions to avoid them.
+They can be more proactive with their efforts rather than reacting to unforeseen situations, anticipate specific scenarios that can be considered unfavorable before they happen, and take the necessary precautions to avoid them.
 It also allows startups to keep up with the ever-changing trends in their industry and always stay one step ahead of their competition.

 2) Sets up a sense of direction